logaretm/vee-validate/docs/content/guide/validation.md

 vee-validate handles complex validations in a very easy way, it supports synchronous and asynchronous validation, and allows defining rules on the field-level or on the form level using validation schemas with built-in support for [yup](https://github.com/jquense/yup).

-With Vue 3, vee-validate offers both flavors of doing validation: an _imperative validation_ approach with composition functions API and a _declarative approach_ with higher order components (HOC) and scoped slots.

-This guide will discuss all those aspects of vee-validate.

-vee-validate supports both flavors of doing validation, using either _the composition API_ or _higher-order components_, the latter will be focused upon more as it offers a lot of convenience over the composition API and will make building forms faster and fun.

-vee-validate exposes the following components that you will be using frequently to validate your forms:
+You will be using the following components to validate your forms:

 - A `Field` component which represents a single form input.
 - A `Form` component which represents a form.
+Do not confuse the `<Form>` tag with the native HTML `<form>` tag.

 ## Field-level Validation

-You can define validation rules for your fields using the `Field` component or `useField` composition API function, your rules can be as simple as a function that accepts the current value and returns an error message.
+You can define validation rules for your fields using the `Field` component, your rules can be as simple as a function that accepts the current value and returns an error message.

-This is an example using the `<Field />` component:

 ```vue
 <template>